-There are at least two versions of the origins of the original name: in the past, vintners often spent up to a week in the wine cellar during the grape harvest and subsequent work.
-When they came home after an exhausting period of intense wine drinking with "rings under their eyes", their wives reacted by saying, "You look like an eagle owl.
-In a second version, the name is on the Plutzer returned, a used for the Uhudler and locally referred to as "Udler" clay pot.
-In Styria, a wine from these varieties is also produced, the name Uhudler may only in the südburgenland be used.
-That is why he is sometimes referred to as "Juhudler", "S'Uhudler" and "Suhudler" in the province of Styria or "Isabella" after the commonly used variety.
+There are at least two versions of the origin of the original name: In the past, the winegrowers were often in the wine cellar for up to a week during the harvest and subsequent work.
+When they came home after this exhausting time with intense wine enjoyment with "wrestling under the eyes", their women reacted by saying: "You look like an eagle owl.
+“In a second version, the name is on the Plutzer returned, a clay pot used for the Uhudler and locally called "Udler".
+A wine of these varieties is also produced in Styria, but the name Uhudler is only allowed in südburgenland be used.
+That is why it is sometimes referred to as "Juhudler", "S'Uhudler" and "Suhudler" in the state of Styria, or "Isabella" after the frequently used variety.

-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+All tools, work and measures in the vineyard during the growth cycle can be found at Weingarten Care, Complete lists of the numerous cellar techniques, as well as a list of wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)